 Suppose a piece of linear double-stranded DNA is connected to two supports, one on each end of the molecule.
-Also suppose that the bottom support is held firmly in place, while the top support is twisted in the left-handed or counterclockwise direction.
-DNA is naturally a right-handed helix, meaning that the two DNA strands interact by hydrogen bonding to produce a helix that rotates clockwise.
-Introducing counterclockwise twists into a right-handed helix produces underwinding of the helix.
+Also suppose that the bottom support is held firmly in place, while the top support is twisted in the left-handed (counterclockwise) direction.
+DNA is naturally a right-handed double helix, meaning that the two DNA strands interact by hydrogen bonding to produce a double helix that rotates clockwise.
+Introducing counterclockwise twists into a right-handed double helix produces underwinding of the double helix.

-Underwinding of the DNA double helix produces fewer turns in the helix.
+Underwinding of the DNA produces fewer turns in the double helix.
 For example, a linear 50 base pair (bp) DNA molecule with five turns in the double helix (10 bp per turn) would have 12.5 bp per turn if it is underwound by one turn (50 bp/4 turns = 12.5 bp/turn) (see the left-hand side of Figure 2.2).
 This linear form of DNA with 12.5 bp per turn is an unstable structure that does not naturally occur in cells.
 Instead, the underwound DNA molecule produces a negative supercoil, an attempt by the DNA double helix to stabilize itself.
-This negative supercoil produces a kink in the DNA molecule that causes the distance between the ends of the DNA to decrease.
+This negative supercoil causes the distance between the ends of the DNA molecule to decrease (i.e. compaction).
 Negative supercoils are observed within bacterial chromosomes and function to compact the bacterial DNA into the nucleoid.

-Overwinding, twisting the DNA double helix in the right-handed direction, increases the number of turns in the helix.
+Overwinding, twisting the DNA double helix in the right-handed direction, increases the number of turns in the double helix.
 For example, a 50 base pair (bp) DNA molecule with five turns in the double helix (10 bp per turn) would have 8.3 bp per turn if it is overwound by one turn (50 bp/6 turns = 8.3 bp/turn) (see the right-hand side of Figure 2.2).
 This linear form of DNA with 8.3 bp per turn is an unstable structure that does not naturally occur in cells.
-The DNA molecule attempts to stabilize itself by producing supercoiling.
-This time, the supercoils are called positive supercoils.
-A positive supercoil produces a kink in the DNA molecule that causes the distance between the ends of the DNA to decrease.
+The DNA molecule attempts to stabilize itself by producing a supercoil.
+This time, the supercoil is a positive supercoil that causes the distance between the ends of the DNA molecule to decrease (i.e. compaction).

 - What is meant by positive and negative supercoiling?

 Bacteria prefer negative supercoiling to positive supercoiling.
-In fact, typical bacterial chromosomes contain approximately one negative supercoil per 400 base pairs.
+In fact, typical bacterial chromosomes contain approximately one negative supercoil per 400 base pairs (bp) of DNA.
 Negative supercoiling is preferred because negative supercoiling:

 - Compacts the chromosomal DNA into the nucleoid of the cell.

 - Promotes DNA strand separation.
 Separation of the DNA strands is required for DNA replication prior to cell division and transcription to activate a gene.